Description of Business and Summary of Significant Accounting Policies

 Cash Equivalents and Marketable Securities.
 All highly liquid debt instruments with original or remaining maturities of less than three months at the date of purchase are considered to be cash equivalents.
 Marketable securities are generally classified as available-for-sale for use in current operations, if required, and are reported at fair value, with unrealized gains and losses, net of tax, presented as a separate component of stockholders’ equity under the caption “Accumulated other comprehensive income (loss).”
 All realized gains and losses and unrealized losses resulting from declines in fair value that are other than temporary are recorded in earnings in the period of occurrence.
 The specific identification method is used to determine the realized gains and losses on investments.
 For all investments in debt and equity securities, the Company assesses whether the impairment is other than temporary.
 If the fair value of a debt security is less than its amortized cost basis, an impairment is considered other than temporary if (i) the Company has the intent to sell the security or it is more likely than not that the Company will be required to sell the security before recovery of its entire amortized cost basis, or (ii) the Company does not expect to recover the entire amortized cost of the security.
 If an impairment is considered other than temporary based on condition (i), the entire difference between the amortized cost and the fair value of the security is recognized in earnings.
 If an impairment is considered other than temporary based on condition (ii), the amount representing credit losses, defined as the difference between the present value of the cash flows expected to be collected and the amortized cost basis of the debt security, will be recognized in earnings, and the amount relating to all other factors will be recognized in other comprehensive income (loss).
 The Company evaluates both qualitative and quantitative factors such as duration and severity of the unrealized losses, credit ratings, default and loss rates of the underlying collateral, structure and credit enhancements to determine if a credit loss may exist.

-Non-Marketable Equity Securities and Other Investments.
-KLA-Tencor acquires certain equity investments for the promotion of business and strategic objectives, and, to the extent these investments continue to have strategic value, the Company typically does not attempt to reduce or eliminate the inherent market risks.
-Non-marketable equity securities and other investments are recorded at historical cost.
-Non-marketable equity securities and other investments are included in “Other non-current assets” on the balance sheet.
+Non-Marketable Equity Securities.
+KLA-Tencor acquires certain non-marketable equity investments for the promotion of business and strategic objectives.
+Non-marketable equity securities do not give the Company the ability to exercise significant influence over the investees and are accounted for under the cost method.
+Non-marketable equity securities are included in “Other non-current assets” on the balance sheet.
 Non-marketable equity securities are subject to a periodic impairment review; however, there are no open-market valuations, and the impairment analysis requires significant judgment.
 This analysis includes assessment of the investee’s financial condition, the business outlook for its products and technology, its projected results and cash flow, the likelihood of obtaining subsequent rounds of financing and the impact of any relevant contractual equity preferences held by the Company or others.

 Variable Interest Entities.
 KLA-Tencor uses a qualitative approach in assessing the consolidation requirement for variable interest entities.
 The approach focuses on identifying which enterprise has the power to direct the activities that most significantly impact the variable interest entity’s economic performance and which enterprise has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
 In the event that the Company is the primary beneficiary of a variable interest entity, the assets, liabilities, and results of operations of the variable interest entity will be included in the Company’s Consolidated Financial Statements.
 The Company has concluded that none of the Company’s equity investments require consolidation as per the Company’s most recent qualitative assessment.

 Inventories.
-Inventories are stated at the lower of cost (on a first-in, first-out basis) or market.
+Inventories are stated at the lower of cost (on a first-in, first-out basis) or net realizable value.
+Net realizable value is the estimated selling prices in the ordinary course of business, less costs of completion, disposal and transportation.
 Demonstration units are stated at their manufacturing cost and written down to their net realizable value.
 The Company reviews and sets standard costs semi-annually at current manufacturing costs in order to approximate actual costs.
 The Company’s manufacturing overhead standards for product costs are calculated assuming full absorption of forecasted spending over projected volumes, adjusted for excess capacity.
 Abnormal inventory costs such as costs of idle facilities, excess freight and handling costs, and spoilage are recognized as current period charges.
 The Company writes down product inventory based on forecasted demand and technological obsolescence and service spare parts inventory based on forecasted usage.
 These factors are impacted by market and economic conditions, technology changes, new product introductions and changes in strategic direction and require estimates that may include uncertain elements.
 Actual demand may differ from forecasted demand, and such differences may have a material effect on recorded inventory values.

 Property and Equipment.
 Property and equipment are recorded at cost, net of accumulated depreciation.
 Depreciation of property and equipment is based on the straight-line method over the estimated useful lives of the assets.
 The following table sets forth the estimated useful life for various asset categories:

-Goodwill and Intangible Assets.
+Goodwill and Purchased Intangible Assets.
 KLA-Tencor assesses goodwill for impairment annually as well as whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Long-lived intangible assets are tested for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-See Note 5, “Goodwill and Purchased Intangible Assets” for additional details.
+Long-lived purchased intangible assets are tested for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+See Note 6, “Goodwill and Purchased Intangible Assets” for additional details.

 Impairment of Long-Lived Assets.
 KLA-Tencor evaluates the carrying value of its long-lived assets whenever events or changes in circumstances indicate that the carrying value of the asset may be impaired.
 An impairment loss is recognized when estimated future cash flows expected to result from the use of the asset, including disposition, are less than the carrying value of the asset.
 Such an impairment charge would be measured as the excess of the carrying value of the asset over its fair value.